 Many of the flowers, the perrenials especially, sustained enough damage that they weren't strong enough to withstand the frigid winter we just had (I didn't think the winter was too bad, but I get looks when I say so aloud.)
 The roses were troopers and survived beneath the shelter of burlap and frost cloths, daffodils and hyacinths have brought a touch of spring, and my precious heather plants have proven just how resilient they are.
 Half the lavender plants were surprisingly not as lucky.

 I'm not doing anything extensive to existing landscapes this year (mostly annuals while I wait to see what will come back), but even an hour or two of digging, pruning, trimming, and admiring is worth it.
 While I wait for the rain to subside (terrific writing weather) and all the flowers to get much-needed moisture after a week of scorching heat (can't decide if it's spring or summer here), I'll enjoy pictures of gardens past.
 I shared some of these images several years back, and have added more.

 I'm mad about roses.
 Always have been.
 Two of the roses had to be cut way back this spring, but they are thankfully showing signs of new growth.

-The bed below ran the length of a section of the driveway and featured only purples, whites, and the Irish and Scoth mosses.
-Can you guess which moss is which?
+The bed below ran the length of a section of the driveway and featured only purples, whites, and Irish and Scotch mosses.

 Now, what I really want is a garden like this one!
 This is a photo I took while touring Cawdor Castle in Scotland.
-Even during the late season (it was September) the gardens were spectacular with a blend of rustic elegrance and natural splendor.
+Even during the late season (it was September), the gardens were spectacular, with a blend of rustic elegance and natural splendor.

-The gardens at Ballindalloch were quite stunning as well, though they lacked the wild abandon of the Cawdor gardens.
-Can you imagine being the person who has to keep all that grass manicured (seriously, it was pristine).
+The gardens at Ballindalloch were also quite stunning, though they lacked the wild abandon of the Cawdor gardens.
+Can you imagine being the person who has to keep all that grass manicured (seriously, it was pristine)?